briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > The labelling is a bit difficult to follow at times.
 I would suggest representing the alleles with letters and the loci with numbers (or vice versa) if possible.

 This is true---having two sets of integers can at times be difficult to follow.
-While we did consider the well-justified suggestion to use letters and numbers to differentiate between these sets, we believe that the tradeoff of doing so would further complicate the mathematical description, particularly due to our reliance on modular arithmetic (see e.g., Equation 1).
+While we did consider the well-justified suggestion to use letters and numbers to differentiate between these sets, we believe that doing so would further complicate the mathematical description.
+This is due to our use on modular arithmetic for both alleles and loci (see e.g., Equation 1).

 We have taken the following steps to minimize the possibility of confusion.
 Where specific numbers are used in the manuscript, we have made sure that these values are always properly prefixed so that their role is clear.
 In the detailed description of the model given in Box 1, we italicized the integers used to represent loci (and always prefixed them with a description).

 > Line 196-197.
 Why not just seed the environment with sigma*S(P_0) individuals rather than the two step process described here?

 This is a valid point that highlights an additional source of complexity in the model and its analysis.
 We have chosen to include this two-step process for initiating populations to maintain consistency with the Hammarlund et al. paper.
-The overall inclusion of this additional stochastic element allows us to compare both models with ongoing microbial experimental evolution experiments. **TODO (BDC): should this detail be included in either paper?** We note that because of this additional stochasticity, we report the *actual* initial cooperator proportions rather than the *expected* proportions where appropriate.
+The overall inclusion of this additional stochastic element allows us to compare both models with ongoing microbial experimental evolution experiments.
+We note that because of this additional stochasticity, we report the *actual* initial cooperator proportions rather than the *expected* proportions where appropriate.

 > Line 261.
 Does this only happen when a type has fixed in the subpopulation?